 Through his career, from his days in Rainbow to his role as a replacement for Ozzy Osbourne in Black Sabbath, there are many things that have been believed or assumed about Dio.
-In reality, he was a much simpler person than he portrayed through his music.
-As perhaps the most influential figure in heavy metal, mythology and misconception naturally surrounds the late singer's legacy and often overshadows the real man -a powerful singer from an Italian family in New Hampshire.
+In reality, he was a much simpler person than his music suggested.
+As perhaps the most influential figure in heavy metal, mythology and misconception naturally surrounds the late singer's legacy and often overshadows the real man - a powerful singer from an Italian family in New Hampshire.

 Here are some of the most common misconceptions and little-known facts about the man (not the myth or the legend) who was Ronnie James Dio.